Understanding your health

 Consult your doctor promptly if:

-• Intense pain not relieved by painkillers
+• Severe pain that is not relieved by painkillers

-• Significant swelling or visible shoulder deformity
+• Significant swelling or visible deformity of the shoulder

 • Persistent numbness or tingling in the arm